-The TOE restricts the management functions such as the ability to modify the HID device filtering blacklist to the authorized administrator.
+The TOE restricts the management functions such as the ability to modify the HID device filtering blocklist and user authentication device filtering (i.e. CDF) allowlist and blocklist to the authorized administrator.
 The authorized administrator must successfully authenticate by providing a valid password.
 There is no login name parameter for the login function.
 Customers are provided with a default password.
 The administrator guide states that the administrator must change the password after the first successful logon.
 The password is case sensitive and new passwords must contain at least 1 lower case letter, at least 1 upper case letter, at least 1 numeric character, and at least 1 special character.
-The supported special characters are: $!"#\$\%\&"()+,-./:;<=>? @ [\]^' {|}~ (including "space").
+The supported special characters are: !"#\$%&'()+,-./:;<=>? @ [\]^' {|}~ (including "space").
 Additionally, the password length must be at least 8 characters but no longer than 22 characters.
 With three failed attempts to log in, the administrator logon mode will be terminated and locked for 15 minutes.
 With nine failed log in attempts, the Secure KVM Switch will become permanently inoperable.
-There is no mechanism to restore a lost/forgotten password.$
+There is no mechanism to restore a lost/forgotten password.